sberl/supersid/docs/SuperSIDonRaspi3.md

     $ arecord -L
 ```

-Is the voluem too low or the channel muted?
+Is the volume too low or the channel muted?
 Set the volume to be between 80% and 90%, unmute the relevant channels.
 ```console
     $ alsamixer
 ```

-Generate a test tome and connect line out to line in.
+Generate a test tone and connect line out to line in.
 ```console
     $ speaker-test -Dplughw:CARD=Headphones,DEV=0 -c 2 -t sine -f 10000 -X
 ```